aellispierce/eat_and_run/README.md

 Eat and Run is an API that takes two basic parameters: a food and your location.
 It will give you options for nearby trails where you can go work off that food.

-The app returns the top five item/brand/calorie food matches, and averages those calories.
+Eat and Run returns the top five item/brand/calorie food matches, and averages those calories.

 With this average, a target mileage is calculated (based on the rough estimate of 90 calories burned per mile walked).